Gerald and Charlene Gallego: Nevada murders

 On the pretext of smoking some marijuana, Charlene approached the two females and invited them to travel with her in the van, to which they enthusiastically accepted.
 Gerald met the girls with a .357 Magnum pistol as they entered the van.
 He quickly commanded Charlene to drive and ordered the girls to undress.
 Gerald tied both up with a macramé rope, pocketed $77 from one of their purses, and then raped both.
 After he finished, he had Charlene drive to a store where he purchased a hammer, then ordered her to drive to Limerick Canyon in eastern Pershing County, Nevada.
 The Gallegos were familiar with the area as they had gone camping there the previous summer.
 He led the girls one at a time into the woods carrying the hammer and a shovel, bludgeoning both to death.

 Afterwards, Gerald forced Charlene to view the graves.
 Charlene claimed that she saw movement, but Gerald insisted that both girls were dead.
 The following morning, he purchased breakfast for him and Charlene with the victims' money, remarking that "breakfast was on them."
 Later that day, the couple traveled to Stateline and stayed at Harrah's Lake Tahoe hotel for one night before returning to California.

-The animal-revenged bodies of Redican and Chipman-Twiggs would be found over three months later by picnickers.
+The animal-ravaged bodies of Redican and Chipman-Twiggs were found over three months later by picnickers.
 They were fully clothed and badly decomposed, and an autopsy confirmed they were raped and suffered massive and fatal head injuries from a blunt instrument.